redkubes/quickstart/README.md

 ### Deploy

-The quickstart contains different Terraform workflows for each cloud provider respectively: that are represented by the following directory structure:
+The quickstart contains different Terraform workflows for each cloud provider respectively:
 ```
 quickstart
 ├── aws